SoyGema/Starcraft_2_Data_Analysis/README.md

-The goal of this data exploration is to understand more about Starcraft II Gameplay Thourgh data in order to extract metrics that could identify good players from bad Ones, correlation and hierarchy of features in Starcraft II gameplay and visualizations That could add value to current personal #pysc2 research
+The goal of this data exploration is to understand more about Starcraft II Gameplay Thourgh data in order to extract metrics that could identify good players from bad Ones, correlation and hierarchy of features in Starcraft II gameplay and visualizations That could add value to current personal #pysc2 research regarding fairness , games and agent design

 Data visualization, including